Left Continue shopping

 • Use throat lozenges or spray for irritation.

-If symptoms become more intense and you feel drained, stronger measures are needed:
+If discomfort becomes more intense and you feel drained, stronger measures are needed:

-• Take an otc medication for pain that also fights inflammation;
+• Take an products for pain that also fights irritation;

 • Use nasal drops if congestion worsens;

-• Apply mustard plasters to relieve chest tightness or cough.
+• Apply mustard plasters to relieve chest tightness or throat irritation.

 Keep a stock of first aid equipment: iodine, thermometer, wet wipes, throat lozenges, and face masks.